 The physiological benefits of aerobic — also known as endurance or cardio — training include improvements in tidal volume (quantity of air the lungs move), blood volume, and stroke volume (quantity of blood the heart moves per beat).
 It also increases the number of capillaries and the number and size of mitochondria.
 All of these contribute to the body’s ability to transport oxygen to the working muscle.
+Here we are going to tell you which one is better- HIIT or Cardio.

 Recent research has shown that cardio – but not strength work or interval training – can make rodent brains bigger.